catfish2019/Algorithms/Lab1_UnixTerminal/README.md

 * We additionally will install a virtual machine which you may work from, and which has a terminal.

 ### ssh'ing
-* Once your terminal is open, 'ssh' into ccis with: `ssh ccis_user_name_here@login.khoury.neu.edu`
+* Once your terminal is open, 'ssh' into Khoury with: `ssh khoury_user_name_here@login.khoury.neu.edu`
   * If for some reason you do not have a Khoury username, [follow these instructions](https://www.khoury.northeastern.edu/systems/getting-started/)
-* After you have successfully ssh'd, you are now running programs on the ccis servers (i.e. not locally on your machine).
+* After you have successfully ssh'd, you are now running programs on the Khoury servers (i.e. not locally on your machine).

 <center><img align="center"  src="./images/ssh.PNG"></center>